How were the 2016 design rainfalls estimated?

 |Continuous||Bureau||> 8 years||600||754|

-|Continuous||Water Regulations||> 8 years||n/a||1526|
+|Continuous||Water Regulations data||> 8 years||n/a||1526|

-The rainfall records for each of these stations were put through automatic and manual quality control procedures, described in Green et al (2011) .
-Some general types of errors corrected included accumulations, time shifts, missing data, and gross errors.
+Rainfall records for each station were put through automatic and manual quality control procedures, described in Green et al (2011) .
+Some types of errors identified and corrected include accumulations, time shifts, missing data, and gross errors.
 The location information (latitude, longitude and elevation) was also checked.